Information Rate-Harvested Power Tradeoff in THz SWIPT Systems Employing Resonant Tunnelling Diode-based EH Circuits: Information Rate-Harvested Power Tradeoff

-In this section, we determine the optimal input distribution and characterize the rate-power tradeoff of the considered THz SWIPT system.
-To this end, we first formulate and solve an optimization problem for the maximization of the mutual information between the TX and RX signal subject to constraints on the average harvested power at the RX and the peak TX signal power.
-Next, since solving the optimization problem is computationally intensive for practical SWIPT systems, we obtain the input signal distribution maximizing the achievable information rate for a given required average harvested power at the RX.
+In this section, we determine the optimal input distribution and characterize the information rate-harvested power tradeoff of the considered THz SWIPT system.
+To this end, we first formulate and solve an optimization problem for the maximization of the mutual information between TX and RX subject to constraints on the average harvested power at the RX and the peak TX signal power.
+Next, since solving the optimization problem is computationally expensive for practical SWIPT systems, we obtain the input signal distribution maximizing the achievable information rate for a given required average harvested power at the RX.
 Finally, based on this result, we propose a closed-form TX signal distribution that also provides a suboptimal solution of the formulated optimization problem.